tpm2-software/tpm2-tools/man/tpm2_policyrestart.1.md

 initial state.
 This is useful when the TPM gives one a **TPM_RC_PCR_CHANGED** (`0x00000128`) error code when using a PCR policy session.

 This will be returned if a PCR state affecting policy is altered during the session.
-One could restart the session and try again, however, the PCR state would still need to satisfy the policy
+One could restart the session and try again, however, the PCR state would still need to satisfy the policy.

 # OPTIONS